tconbeer/harlequin-web/src/docs/contributing/adapter-guide.md

 - `close()` can be implemented by an adapter to gracefully close the connection to the underlying database when Harlequin quits, if necessary.

 - `cancel()` should cancel any in-progress queries; it may also be necessary to handle any raised exceptions caused by cancelling queries, either during query execution or results fetching.
+After implementing this method, set the adapter class variable `IMPLEMENTS_CANCEL` to `True` to show the cancel button in the Harlequin UI.
 See the DuckDB adapter for a reference implementation.

 - `get_completions()` should return a list of [`HarlequinCompletion`](https://github.com/tconbeer/harlequin/blob/main/src/harlequin/autocomplete/completion.py) instances, which represent additional, adapter-specific keywords, functions, or other strings for editor autocomplete (Harlequin automatically builds completions for each `CatalogItem`, so they should not be included).